eea/clms-api-docs/source/download.md

 ```

 The response contains a JSON object where each of the keys represents a download task.
-It also includes the UIDs of the datasets that are being prepared, the download metadata (NUTS, Bounding Box, etc.) and also the date and time of the request.
+It also includes the UIDs of the datasets that are being prepared, the link to the dataset metadata and the parameters of the custom download such as: NUTS, Boundinbox, time range. etc

 ```{literalinclude} ./http-examples/download-request-download-in-progress.resp
    :language: http